AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 ```

-There are a lot of things wrong

-- We do an unnecessary stack check on entry to this function
+The unfixed problem is this (some of the other problems were already addressed): we do an unnecessary stack check on entry to this function.
+We should eliminate the stack check (and by dead code analysis, the GC call) in such cases.
-- Sp should be bumped before the stack check (but we need this fishy code due to ncg spilling before the check)
-- Sp is getting bumped too much, and then being adjusted back down again

 This pattern essentially happens for every function, since we always assign incoming parameters to temporary variables before doing anything.